Virtual Programs

 How do scientists categorize dinosaurs?
 Giant, long-necked sauropods, frilled ceratopsians, and duck-billed hadrosaurs are only three of the five groups of dinosaurs that we will explore in this program.
 Join us to learn more about the lives of these incredible dinosaurs and see real dinosaur fossils up close.
 Bring your curiosity and questions!

 What can we learn about dinosaurs by looking inside of their bones?
-Join Museum of the Rockies Paleohistology Lab Manager Ellen-Therese Lamm to explore her unique role in science and discover how researchers use microscopic information to piece together details about extinct animals.
+Join MOR's Paleohistology Lab Manager Ellen-Thérès Lamm to explore her unique role in science and discover how researchers use microscopic information to piece together details about extinct animals.

 From discovery to seeing enormous dinosaurs in the museum, a fossil’s journey is fascinating.
-MOR Paleontology Lab and Field Manager, Lee Hall, will tell the story of the process of paleontology - from first discovering a fossil in the field to exhibiting entire dinosaurs in a museum in a fun and engaging way.
+A MOR paleontologist will tell the story of the process of paleontology, from first discovering a fossil in the field to exhibiting entire dinosaurs in a museum in a fun and engaging way.
 From very young students to high school, this program will help illustrate the importance of paleontology and its role within the sciences, and as an exciting career for students interested in studying the history of life on Earth.

-What did T.rex look like growing up?
+What did T. rex look like growing up?
 Through Montana’s rich fossil record, paleontologists have pieced together what these incredible dinosaurs looked like - from tiny hatchlings to bone-crushing adults.
 What did their eggs look like?
 Did they have feathers?
-What did a teenage T.rex look like?
-Join Scott Williams, Paleontology Lab and Field Specialist to learn about the dynamic life of Tyrannosaurus rex.
+What did a teenage T. rex look like?
+Join an MOR paleontologist to learn about the dynamic life of Tyrannosaurus rex.

-Birds are dinosaurs, and they are hard working parents!
+Birds are dinosaurs, and they are hard-working parents!
 Birds care for their babies by providing food and protection so that they can grow strong enough to leave the nest, but what about their ancient dinosaur relatives?
 Dinosaur parental care was a real mystery until the discovery of Maiasaura nesting grounds in northern Montana.
-Join MOR Paleontology Field Professional Lee Hall for a trip to Montana’s ancient dinosaur nursery, where you will learn about dinosaur nests, eggs, and babies and why Maiasaura really was the “good mother lizard”!
+Schedule time with an MOR paleontologist for a trip to Montana’s ancient dinosaur nursery, where you will learn about dinosaur nests, eggs, and babies, and why Maiasaura really was the “good mother lizard”!

 How much of the Jurassic Park and Jurassic World franchise is based in reality, and what is movie magic?
 Can scientists recreate dinosaurs from ancient amber?
 Does life really find a way?
 Learn about the process of paleontology with a real paleontologist and the paleobiology of the world’s most famous dinosaurs through the lens of these popular films.

 Have you ever wondered how dinosaur bones are discovered?
 How do you become a paleontologist?
-Schedule one of our museum’s own paleontologists to talk to your class or school to answer all your students’ hard, fun, and challenging questions about dinosaurs.
+Schedule a visit with one of MOR's paleontologists to engage your class or school in a Q&A session, answering all your students’ hard, fun, and challenging questions about dinosaurs.

 What happens to a dinosaur bone after it comes back from the field?
-Talk to one of our museum’s fossil preparators about the tools of the trade and what it’s like to clean fossils for their job.
+Engage with one of MOR's fossil preparators about the tools of the trade and what it’s like to clean fossils for their job.

 Do your students love history?
 What is it like to work in a museum?
-Schedule our museum’s Curator of History, Michael Fox, to answer questions about our museum’s history collection from Montana and the mysteries they contain that are yet unsolved.
+Schedule time with MOR's cultural history team to answer questions about our museum’s history collection from Montana and the mysteries they contain.

 Virtual Class + Outreach Kit Hybrid Program